-When internet users see the green lock in the URL field, they know that the website in question is protected by HTTPS.
+When internet users see the green lock in the URL field, they know that the website in question is secure.
 That’s what every new website owner should strive for.

 Why make regular updates?

 The more outdated the website, the more vulnerable it is to hackers’ attacks.
-Thus, it’s crucial to regularly download updates as they’re released.
+Thus, it’s crucial to regularly update your system.

 In case a website owner hires a digital agency to create and launch their website, it’s important to negotiate these things in the beginning.